pjbtc/pjbtc/README.md

 - 👋 Hi, I’m @pjbtc
 - 👀 I’m interested in  web development and programming .
-- 🌱 I’m currently learning reactjs and python
+- 🌱 I’m currently learning reactjs and python.
 - 💞️ I’m looking to collaborate on different projects.
 - 📫 How to reach me ...